mauricioklein/mauricioklein.github.io/_posts/2016-08-06-what-is-new-in-ruby-2-4-0.md

 ## Case conversion now works with Unicode

-Have you already got trolled by Ruby 2.3.0 when asked to upcase the word "época" (_epoch_ in portuguese) or any other string with non-ascii character and got as result something like _éPOCA_?
+Have you already got trolled by Ruby 2.3.0 when asked to upcase the word "época" (_epoch_ in Portuguese) or any other string with non-ascii character and got as result something like _éPOCA_?

 Well, this is not going to happen anymore on 2.4.0.